 LEGOs are awesome.
 Kids love them.
 Adults love them.
 People love LEGOs.
 But, at some time or another, most people end up storing LEGOs in the attic, leaving them in a hot car, or putting them somewhere else where they can get quite hot.
 This raises the question: Do LEGOs melt?

-LEGOs aren’t likely to melt under normal conditions, but they can melt in extreme heat.
 Most modern LEGO bricks are made from ABS plastic, which has a melting point of 221⁰F (105⁰C).
-And at 320⁰F (160⁰C), LEGOs will have surpassed the melting point and the plastic will be liquified.
+At 320⁰F (160⁰C), LEGOs will have surpassed the melting point and the plastic will be liquified.
+So, LEGOs won’t melt under normal conditions, but they can melt in extreme heat.

 Many parents wonder what conditions are safe for storing LEGOs, for fear that the bricks may actually melt into an ooey-gooey mess while in storage, rendering them unusable.

 On the other hand, some folks like to use LEGOs for crafting.
 In which case, you may actually WANT to get your LEGOs to melt.
 In either case, read on to find the key info you’ll want about how LEGOs react at different temperatures.

 Modern LEGOs are made of primarily two materials: